The Sons of Light, the Fallen Angels, and the Nephilims

 Lucifer is never called the Devil in the Bible, but Satan is, repeatedly.
 The words satan and devil are both etymologically linked to the word 'accuser' and are associated with temptation.
 Satan, for example, is identified as the serpent in the Garden of Eden and as the tempter of Jesus in the wilderness.

-Satan was probably the angel known as Satanail (or Satanael), who became known as Satan (losing the angelic suffix 'el') after he fell.
+Satan was probably the angel known as Satanael (or Satanail), who became known as Satan (losing the angelic suffix 'el') after he fell.
 In the Second Book of Enoch, Satanail was the leader of a group of angels that rebelled against God and tried to "establish his own throne above God's" ("2 Enoch."
 Wikipedia, 9 May 2024, https://en.wikipedia.org/wiki/2_Enoch.).
 The same group of angels is later responsible for tempting Eve into disobeying God in the Garden of Eden and thus being cast out of Heaven.
 Eve (Eve-el) would therefore be a fallen angel.

 The Children of Hell

 'Il' is the French (a Latin language) third person singular masculine pronoun (i.e. 'he' in English).
 It is also an alternative spelling for El (God).
 'Elle' is the feminine equivalent and a perfect homophone for El.
+These might be related to Eleleth, a divine emanation in Sethian Gnosticism and may represent the dual male (El)-female (Eleth) aspect of divinity.
+It may also relate to Helel (il, elle) in Isiah 14 in the original text which gets translated to Lucifer in the Latin Vulgate.

 Hell is an eternal afterlife of punishment in Christian and Islamic religions.
 However, in Eastern mysticism, it is an intermediary place between reincarnations.
 Religions for which the afterlife is non-punitive (for example, Mesopotamian Kur, Greek Hades, and Hebrew Sheol) see it as the abode of the dead ("Hell."
 Wikipedia, 1 August 2024, https://en.wikipedia.org/wiki/Hell.).